babykittenz/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map: Creates a new array from an array applied to a set of rules.

+Example: Create a new array with the state name and population from the state array.

+    array.map(callback (value, index, array));

+    index and array are optional.
+    value is required

+.reduce: Simplifies a set of data down into one value.

+Example: We use this when we need to get a single value from all of the data such as total population in a states array.

+    array.reduce.(callback (accumulator, value, index, array), 0);

+    0 would refer to the start point. index and array are optional.
+    accumulator and value are required.

+.filter: This higher level function will go over each item in the array and only return what passes the logic test.
+We use this when we want to filter out specific data into a subset of the larger group.

+Example: Only return states with a population of this size.

-2. Explain the difference between a callback and a higher order function. a higher order function takes a call back function to be invoked. higherOrder would be the higher order function while callback would be the callback function
+2. Explain the difference between a callback and a higher order function.

+A higher order function takes a call back function to be invoked.

+higherOrder would be the higher order function while callback would be the callback function

 let higherOrder = (a,b,callback) => {
     callback(a,b)
 };

 3. Explain what a closure is.

-closure occurs when a function reachs outside of its scope for context
+Closure occurs when a function reaches outside of its scope for context.

 4. Describe the four principles of the 'this' keyword.